Retrieval-Enhanced Visual Prompt Learning for Few-shot Classification: Experiments

-\textbf{Training and inference Time.} The performance comparison between all existing methods is listed in Table \ref{tab:parameter and training time}, including training time and inference speed for 16-shot classification on ImageNet. ``Wo Retrieval" is a comparable model with the same number of learnable parameters as RePrompt.
-The results demonstrate that RePrompt achieves a remarkable performance enhancement of 2.71$\%$ compared to ``Wo Retrieval".
-Furthermore, we reduces the training time to just 20 epochs, as opposed to COOP.
-Considering the trade-off between accuracy improvement and inference speed, we believe that the inference speed is acceptable for few-shot image classification.
+\textbf{Training and inference compute cost analysis.} The compute cost and efficiency analysis is listed in Table~\ref{tab:parameter and training time} and Table~\ref{tab:inference time} for 16-shot classification on ImageNet. ``Wo Retrieval" is a comparative model with the same number of learnable parameters as RePrompt.
+RePrompt shows a promising balance between accuracy and inference efficiency, achieving 74.53$\%$ accuracy with relatively low inference time (57.60 ms) and moderate computational demand (76.5 GFLOPs).
+Furthermore, we reduce the training time to only 20 epochs, in contrast to CoOP. \textbf{In comparison to Tip-Adapter-F, RePrompt provides undeniable performance advantages and superior cross-domain adaptability.} Additionally, the retrieval time during inference is about 40 ms, which is deemed acceptable for few-shot image classification.